AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 * `pbta-cnv-controlfreec.tsv.gz`
 * `pbta-sv-manta.tsv.gz`

+The analysis produces an output file that includes the original calls used for each consensus call:

+* `results/cnv_consensus.tsv`

+And also a segfile for downstream processing:

+* `results/pbta-cnv-consensus.seg`

 ## Running the pipeline

 To run the entire pipeline, make sure to have the latest release of the three input files mentioned in the Overview section.